rOpenSpain/Siane/README.md

 - `x` : Is the position of the legend

 There are also additional parameters that affect the legend function.
-Check `?legend` for more information.
+Check `?legend` and `?title` for more information.

 ```
 pallete_colour <- "BuPu"